Drake-fish/orderapp/README.md

  Order screen for user to interact with order.
  Order button to allow users to submit orders to a restaurant.
 ### Data Planning
-  Models:
+####Models:
 -individual order items.
 -model of menu from server.
-  Collections:
+####  Collections:
 -games,
 -entreeItems,
 -Beer Items,
 -collection of orders.
-  Views:
+####  Views:
 -Courses,
 -individual order items,
 -order screen view,
 -items in the order screen.
-  Custom Functions:
+####  Custom Functions:
 -addItem to order,
 -add price to order,
 -calculate tax,
 -calculate total,
 -delete an item.
+#### Listening Events:
+The router is listening to the window to check the hash.
+The order View is listening to changes in the models to update the totals and what's on the screen.